sysrpl/Codebot.Setup/README.md

 1. Download bintools.zip
 2. Extract the files to C:\Development\Base\bintools
 3. Add C:\Development\Base\bintools permanently to your path

-4. Close the old terminal, open a new one, and type "svn help"
-5. You should see the help text for the subversion tool
+Close the old terminal, open a new one, and type "svn help".
+You should see help text for the subversion tool.

 ## Setting up a trunk version of Free Pascal